 It’s important to realize that Germany and Austria are two different countries, and so are people.
 Austrians have their own traditions and distinct culture.

-Culture is big in Austria.
-The city has fantastic opera, fine art, music, galleries, theaters, and stunning architecture.
-There are many well-preserved UNESCO World Heritage sites; for example, the entire Old Town in Salzburg is one of them.
+Culture has an immense meaning in Austria.
+For instance, Vienna has fantastic opera, fine art, music, galleries, theaters, and stunning architecture.
+Austria is home to many well-preserved UNESCO World Heritage sites.
+For example, the entire Old Town in Salzburg is one of them.

 The student card will give you discounts for most cultural attractions, so be sure you take advantage of it.

-Viennese Baroque architecture is most impressive in the country with its palaces, cathedrals, and museums.
+Viennese Baroque architecture is the most impressive in the country, with its palaces, cathedrals, and museums.
 Vienna is the capital of classical music; both locals and tourists enjoy listening to some compositions of Beethoven, Klimt, and Mozart.

-Another culture you will notice while living in Austria is coffee culture.
-This drink is the most appreciated one; you will see people drink it all the time, everywhere.
-They even have coffee automates located on each corner of the city, especially in public places.
+Another aspect of culture you will notice while living in Austria is coffee.
+This beverage is loved and consumed by everyone.
+You will see people drink it all the time, everywhere.
+They even have coffee machines on each corner of the city, especially in public places.

-Viennese coffee houses are special ones; they are considered to be institutions, loved by locals and tourists alike for providing a space for discussions or reading a newspaper.
+Furthermore, Viennese coffee houses are very unique.
+They are considered cultural and historical sites, loved by locals and tourists alike for providing a space for discussions or reading a newspaper.

-In the wintertime, the Christmas market is where people meet each other for a cup of warm Glühwein (mulled wine), and spend after-work evenings or afternoons on the weekend.
+In the wintertime, the Christmas market is where people meet for a cup of warm Glühwein (mulled wine) and spend after-work evenings or afternoons on the weekend.

 You will fall in love with these fairy tale events.
-Almost every small and big city organizes it from the end of November to Christmas day.
+Almost every small and large city hosts a Christmas market from the end of November to Christmas day.

 Mountains, lakes, and forests are hard to avoid in Austria.
 It’s a big part of local life here; people love to spend weekends, summer, and winter days in nature.
 The most popular activities are hiking, skiing, snowboarding, cycling, and mountain biking.